Adapting to Misspecification: Main results

 \subsection{Constrained adaptation}

-If the loss of efficiency under adaptation $A^*(\mathcal{B})$ is large, both the optimally adaptive estimator and its soft-thresholding approximation will possess worst case risk far above the oracle minimax risk, which limits their practical appeal as devices for building consensus among researchers with different priors.
-As noted in the previous subsection, $A^*(\mathcal{B})$ will tend to be large when $|\rho|$ is large, which corresponds to settings where $Y_R$ is orders of magnitude more precise than $Y_U$.
-In such settings, substantial weight will be placed on the GMM estimator to guard against the immense adaptation regret that would emerge if $b=0$, which exposes the researcher to severe biases if $|b|$ is large.
+If the loss of efficiency under adaptation $A^*(\mathcal{B})$ is large, both the optimally adaptive estimator and its soft-thresholding approximation will possess worst case risk far above the oracle minimax risk, which limits their practical appeal.
+As we show in Online Appendix~\ref{rho_to_one_section}, $A^*(\mathcal{B})$ will tend to be large when $|\rho|$ is large, which corresponds to settings where $Y_R$ is orders of magnitude more precise than $Y_U$.

-In such cases, it may be attractive to temper the degree of adaptation that takes place by restricting attention to estimators that exhibit worst case risk no greater than a constant $\bar R$.
-Formally, this leads to the problem